Dr. Jacqueline Turner, Director of Student Services / Title IX Coordinator

 Professional School Counselors

 Professional school counselors provide school counseling and guidance services.
-Every school is served by a school counselor who assists students and parents with academic planning, career and educational development, and resolution of problems that may hender school performance or adversely affect student behavior.
+Every school is served by a school counselor who assists students and parents with academic planning, career and educational development, and resolution of problems that may hinder school performance or adversely affect student behavior.

 School Social Workers

 School social workers provide unique services to students, families, and communities, in order to help students attain maximum benefits from the school program.
 Students are the primary focus of the educational process and are viewed by the social worker in relation to the family, the school, the neighborhood, and the large community.
-School social workers contribute a knowledge of concern for a wide range of social, emotional, cultural, and economic differences among children, families, and communities.
+School social workers contribute knowledge of concern for a wide range of social, emotional, cultural, and economic differences among children, families, and communities.
 School social workers and community service providers are responsible for addressing any attendance concerns.

 Family Connection of Georgia

 The local collaborative which connects resources for Ware County's children and families is the Ware County Children's Initiative.
-The school system is a partner in the Children's Initiative and receives nursing, mental health, substance abuse, vocational rehabilitation and juvenile court services from community agencies in school-based clinics.
+The school system is a partner in the Children's Initiative and receives nursing, mental health, substance abuse, vocational rehabilitation, and juvenile court services from community agencies in school-based clinics.
 Contact the Director of Student Services for more information.